sagemath/sage/src/doc/en/a_tour_of_sage/index.rst

     sage: F.expand()
     x^99 + y^99

-Sage takes just under 5 seconds to compute the numbers of ways to partition one hundred million as a sum of positive integers.
+Sage takes less than 1 second to compute the numbers of ways to partition one hundred million as a sum of positive integers.

 ::